-Under this model, AHDB would be the legal entity owning the DP system and database on behalf of the consortium and industry.
-The roles and responsibilities for each consortium partner, along with the governance structure would be clearly defined and outlined in the consortium agreement.
-These same parties would form the Ownership Group taking responsibility for legal oversight and overall DP governance and decision making, being the successor to the current Leadership Group.
+The roles and responsibilities for each consortium partner, along with the governance structure would be clearly defined and outlined in the consortium agreement with legal input.
+These same parties, plus the British Oat & Barley Miller's Association would form the Ownership Group taking responsibility for legal oversight and overall DP governance and decision making, being the successor to the current Leadership Group.